data-engineer-sk/dataWarehouse-PostgreSQL-1/README.md

 The extracted data will stored in the following schema:
 ![Database Tables Schema](https://github.com/data-engineer-sk/dataWarehouse-PostgreSQL-1/blob/main/stock_data_db.png)

+### Transformation and Loading
-Below showing the table schema after the data transformation
+In this project, the transaction was done by the python scripts and the loading will be done by the SQL programming.
+Below showing the table schema after the data transformation and loading
 ![Data warehouse Tables Schema](https://github.com/data-engineer-sk/dataWarehouse-PostgreSQL-1/blob/main/three_data_warehouse_tables.png)

-### SQL

 ### Tableau Public for Data Visualization
 To be implemented later